Clean Air

 Make a Difference

-If you smell gaseous odors, feel ill as a result, find your property covered with particulate matter, are disturbed by plant noise or have other pollution concerns, it is important that you report these issues.
+Report: If you smell chemical odors, feel ill as a result, find your property covered with particulate matter, are disturbed by manufacturing plant noise or have other pollution concerns, it is important that you report these issues.

 Without formal documentation, we have no evidence that the community perceives a problem.
-Report air problems, odors or concerns to:
+Report air problems, odors or concerns to the following: